Anon M4 Toric Review

 Our Analysis and Test Results

 Anon uses their SONAR by Zeiss lenses throughout their M4 goggle line, and they include a bright light and low light lens with each pair.
 Zeiss is one of the premier names in optics, and it shows in the incredible optical clarity of the Toric lenses we tested.
 Toric is a spherical style lens that is designed to mimic the curvature of the eye to prevent distortion.
-You'd be hard pressed to tell the difference looking through a typical spherical lens versus a Toric lens, but we found the optics of the M4 lens to be very good and distortion free.
+You'd be hard-pressed to tell the difference looking through a typical spherical lens versus a Toric lens, but we found the optics of the M4 lens to be very good and distortion-free.

 When it comes to comfort, the M4 has a lot of things working in its favor, and this is one of the most comfortable models we tested.
 The frame itself is nicely contoured and relatively large, especially in its width, and it fits our testers with large faces very well.
-Interestingly, people with medium and smaller sized facial features also found these goggles to fit comfortably, and no one complained of air gaps or unwanted pressure on any part of their facial structure.
+Interestingly, people with medium and smaller sized facial features also found these goggles to fit pretty comfortably, and no one complained of air gaps or unwanted pressure on any part of their facial structure.
 The triple layer face foam provides ample cushion, with an especially soft Outlast fleece that makes contact with your face and helps wick moisture.

 Anon has put a nice wide strap on the M4 with two beads of silicone to help keep it in the place where you want it on your helmet or beanie.
 The strap is highly adjustable and can easily be extended to fit around a helmet or cinched down for use without.
 The frame shape fits well with most helmets with no gaps to speak of.
-As mentioned elsewhere in this review, the ventilation of the M4 works very well, we never found ourselves getting overheated, nor did we have an unwanted draftiness around the eyes.

 Ventilation and Breathability